$61 Find Cheap Flights from Portland to Illinois

 The average price of all round-trip flights from Portland to Illinois clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Illinois on a Friday and more expensive on a Sunday.
-On your return trip to Portland, you should consider flying back on a Wednesday, and avoid Mondays for better deals.
+On your return trip to Portland, you should consider flying back on a Wednesday, and avoid Sundays for better deals.

 How far in advance should I book a flight from Portland to Illinois?